saswatanand/symexbib/README.md

-symexbib
+A bibliography of papers related to symbolic execution
 ========

-A bibliography of papers related to symbolic execution
+Please feel free to add to the list.

 |Title|Venue|Year|